hritik-6918/Quote-Generator-App/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- You can see my demo at the following URL: [https://quoted-adion.vercel.app/](https://quoted-adion.vercel.app/)
+- You can see my demo at the following URL: [https://quote-generator-app-hritik-6918.vercel.app/](https://quote-generator-app-hritik-6918.vercel.app/)
-- The experience was wonderful.
-It is really a nice project to do.
-Thanks to devchallenges.
-- I have improved my problem solving skills and fetching data.
-I have also improved typescript
 - I have mastered frontend with NEXTJS, ReactJS, tailwind, html, css and js.
 I am looking forward to become a full stack dev.

 ### Built With